-Joel Sandelson recently completed two years as Assistant Conductor at the BBC Scottish Symphony Orchestra and Leverhulme Fellow at the Royal Conservatoire of Scotland.
+Joel recently completed two years as assistant conductor to Thomas Dausgaard at the BBC Scottish Symphony Orchestra and Leverhulme Fellow at the Royal Conservatoire of Scotland.
 He also directs the London-based period instrument orchestra Wond’rous Machine, making recent debuts together at the Southbank Centre and St John’s Smith Square.
-He graduated from Cambridge University in 2016 with a double starred first in Music, receiving multiple prizes, and then studied conducting at the Royal Academy of Music with Sian Edwards, gaining the DipRAM prize.
+He graduated from Cambridge University in 2016 with a double starred First in Music, receiving multiple prizes, and then studied conducting at the Royal Academy of Music with Sian Edwards, gaining the DipRAM prize.

 Originally a cellist, he has performed extensively as a soloist and chamber musician, including several recitals at Wigmore Hall and concertos with orchestras in the UK and Europe.
 Other highlights include appearances at festivals in Europe, Israel and Canada; premieres of solo and chamber works by Lowell Liebermann, Sir Nicholas Jackson and Kamran Ince; a performance of Steve Reich’s cello music in the presence of the composer; chamber collaborations with the Endellion and Celan Quartets; and success in several national competitions, including reaching the strings final of BBC Young Musician.
 He remains active as a chamber and orchestral musician principally on historical cellos, recently performing with La Serenissima and members of the Orchestra of the Age of Enlightenment.